-All the terms (margin, profit margin, gross margin, gross profit margin) are a bit blurry and everyone uses them in a bit different context.
+All the terms (margin, profit margin, gross margin, gross profit margin) are a bit blurry and everyone uses them in slightly different contexts.
 For example, costs may or may not include expenses other than COGS - usually, they don't.
-I'll be using these terms interchangeably and forgive me if it's not in line with some definitions - what's important to us is what these terms mean to people and for this simple calculation the differences don't really matter.
-Luckily, it's likely that you know what you need and how to treat this data.
+In this calculator, we are using these terms interchangeably and forgive us if they're not in line with some definitions.
+To us, what's more important is what these terms mean to most people, and for this simple calculation the differences don't really matter.
+Luckily, it's likely that you already know what you need and how to treat this data.
 This tool will work as gross margin calculator or a profit margin calculator.

 Margin vs markup

 The difference between gross margin and markup is small but important.
-The former is a ratio of profit to the sale price and the latter is a ratio of profit to the purchase price (Cost of Goods Sold).
-In the common language, the profit is also called either markup or margin when we're dealing with raw numbers, not percentages.
+The former is the ratio of profit to the sale price and the latter is the ratio of profit to the purchase price (Cost of Goods Sold).
+In layman's terms, profit is also known as either markup or margin when we're dealing with raw numbers, not percentages.
 It's interesting how some people prefer to calculate the markup, while others think in terms of gross margin.
-To me, markup is more intuitive, but judging by the number of people who search for markup calculator and margin calculator, the latter is a few times more popular.
+It seems to us that markup is more intuitive, but judging by the number of people who search for markup calculator and margin calculator, the latter is a few times more popular.